How to Hide a Key Outside Your Home

 • Under a prominent stepping stone, garden gnome, etc.

-Whether or not you hide a spare key outside your home, it’s a good idea to also protect yourself with a surveillance camera system.
+Whether or not you hide a spare key outside your home, it’s a good idea to protect yourself with a surveillance camera system.
 That way, if anyone is rooting around your yard looking for a key, you’ll catch them on camera.
-Deep Sentinel’s proprietary AI technology detects suspicious behavior like this and alerts our live guards to intervene before the intruder commits a crime.
+Deep Sentinel’s proprietary AI technology detects suspicious behavior and alerts live guards to intervene before the intruder commits a crime.

-If you already use Deep Sentinel live video surveillance and want to hide a spare key, it’s helpful to know that the live guards won’t automatically call the authorities simply because your babysitter is fiddling with a lock box.
-Virtual security guards will politely speak to your visitor and contact you to ensure that this is a welcome and expected visit.
+Do you already use Deep Sentinel live video surveillance and want to hide a spare key?
+Rest assured that the live guards won’t automatically call the authorities simply because your babysitter is fiddling with a lockbox.
+The guards will politely speak to your visitor and contact you to ensure that this is a welcome and expected visit.
 Knowing this, you may want to warn anyone who knows about your spare key that guards are always watching.

 Need a Solution that Prevents Crime?